Saransh-cpp/BookRentApp-Chapter3/README.md

 - If the customer isnt sure about a purchase they can add to a wishlist or just leave in the cart.
 - There is also a backend Flutter application present which is used by administators to maintain the collection and available stock (which is private to customers obviously 😀)

-This application was built in Flutter using Dart, Firebase paired with firestore as a noSQL database are the backend of Chapter3.
+This application was built in Flutter using Dart.
+Firebase paired with Firestore as a noSQL database are the backend of Chapter3.
 Functionality has been finalized, albeit with minor issues.
 Refactoring and UI work is also needed on this project besides the bug fixes.

 ## Description of the codebase
 The code is well arranged into sub-directories which are -